Nagendra1997/mesibo-documentation/live-demo-backend-readme.md

 As the creator of the room, you have the permissions to publish to the group and view other streams.
 But, you may need to control the permissions of other particpants in the conference.
 You may wish to permit only a select few of the participants to both publish, participate and view other streams, while for some you only grant the permission to view other streams.

-Any participant who wishes to enter the room need to enter a `pin`, to enter a room with a particular `room-ID`.
-You can send the roomid
+To do this mesibo generates two random pins for every group that is created. `pin` and `spin`.
+Any participant who wishes to enter the room need to enter a `pin` or `spin` to enter a room with a particular `room-ID`.

 When a room is created, the response will contain two pins :
 - `response['pin']` Participant Pin.
 Send this to those who you want to actively participate in the conference.
 They will be able to make a video or voice call to the conference.
 - `response['spin']` Subscriber Pin.
 Send this to those who you want to silently participate in the conference.
 They will not be able to make a call -but they will be able to view the conference.

 ### Entering a room
-To enter a room you need to enter a `room-ID` and a `room pin`.
-In code, you take these parameters, along with the access token(that was generated in the login step) and request mesibo backend to authenticate it by using the following request:
+To enter a room you need to enter a `room-ID` which is the group id and a `pin`.
+Participants will need to enter the groupid and pin.
+We read these valuues and send it along with the access token(that was generated in the login step) and request mesibo backend to authenticate it.

 ```
 MESIBO_API_BACKEND?token= USER_TOKEN &op=joingroup&gid= ROOM_ID &pin= ROOM_PIN
 ```
+If the enterd pin matches with the pin that was generated while creating the room, the participant will be allowed to enter the room.